rmhorton/statprog/idiomatic_optimization/idiomatic_optimization.md

 Code Breaking as an Optimization Problem
 ========================================================
-* Toy problem: use Metropolis algorithm to solve a substitution cipher
+* Toy problem: use Metropolis algorithm to solve a simple substitution cipher
     - A (secret) permutation of the alphabet has been used to encipher a message
     - Try to find the best permutation to reverse the cipher
 * Uses a large dictionary of English words and their observed probability of occurrence in training text